Welcome to Concord

 - The Concord area is home to four great higher education institutions: Barber-Scotia College, The University of North Carolina at Charlotte, Cabarrus College of Health Sciences, and Rowan-Cabarrus Community College.

 - Concord’s historic districts are popular with locals and sightseers, and the city is home to some beautiful architecture from the past.
-A few impressive places include Cabarrus County Courthouse, Barber-Scotia College, the south Union Street Courthouse, Spears house, and McCurdy Log House, all of which are on the National Register of Historic Places.
+A few impressive places include Cabarrus County Courthouse, Barber-Scotia College, the south Union Street Courthouse, Spears House, and McCurdy Log House, all of which are on the National Register of Historic Places.

 Despite its proximity to Charlotte and all the big city has to offer, Concord is a pretty exciting place in its own right.
 Best of all, there is something for everyone.
 The city is a shopping mecca, and there are so many great restaurants, you would probably have to dine out every night for a year to experience them all.
 Racing fans love the area’s connections to NASCAR, and there are many local attractions that reflect the racing culture.
 A water park, outdoor adventures, and historic sites also add to the family-friendliness of Concord.

 - Razzoo’s Cajun Cafe – If you don’t think you can get authentic Cajun food in North Carolina, you have obviously never been to Razzoo’s Cajun Cafe.
-From crawfish etoufee to shrimp creole, you will not know what to try first at this laid-back local favorite.
+From crawfish etouffee to shrimp creole, you will not know what to try first at this laid-back local favorite.

 - Gianni’s Trattoria and Pizza Loft – For a taste of Italy in their own backyards, Concord residents love to stop by Gianni’s Trattoria and Pizza Loft.
 It serves authentic cuisine downstairs, or you can head upstairs to the loft to sample some of the best hand-tossed pizza in the Carolinas.